weproud/awesome-nextjs16/docs/CONVENTIONS.md

 # Project Conventions

-This document outlines the coding conventions and architectural decisions for the **MadeInStock** project.
+This document outlines the coding conventions and architectural decisions for the **Awesome nextjs 16** project.
 Following these guidelines ensures consistency, maintainability, and scalability.

 ## 1. Project Structure